 Public transport in Gdansk

-The bus and tram network allows you to get to any place in the city, although it sometimes takes time to get there.
+The bus and tram network allows you to get to any place in the city – beaches, museums and the Oliwa district, although it sometimes takes time to get there.
+To find buses, trams, and water trams maps, look at the official public transport page of Gdansk, but you will find the best routes easier in the Jakdojade App.

 Public transport in Gdansk – buses and trams